 - 66. Meetings of the County Primary Fair Access Panel are solely concerned with identifying school places for hard to place children. - 67.
-If a child has been identified, prior to the meeting, as needing a school place the Fair Access Panel will be provided comparative data on the 10 nearest primary schools to the student's home address.
-This information will follow a standard format and is referred to as the "Scorecard".
+If a child has been identified, prior to the meeting, as needing a school place the Fair Access Panel will be provided with comparative data on the 10 nearest primary schools to the student's home address.
+This information will follow a standard format.

-Transport Costs
+Transport costs